Can this cockpit hold

 I began to think my way over the world, to my home in Australia; to Lion Island with my boat moored on the beach; the tent by the Banksia trees, the red gums sprawling over the sun-bleached sandstone rocks, the call of the little penguins coming in from the sea at night….

 He had come full circle.
-Bill had been taken in by the romance of aerial combat whilst reading an article on the way back to the AIF training camp in Sydney.
-Witnessing the German pilot’s grizzly death confirmed his belief that aeroplanes were ‘God given’ things - and their use as death-dealing machines undermined their true purpose – to inspire mankind to greater endeavours.
+Bill had been taken in by the romance of aerial combat whilst reading an article en route to Liverpol training camp.
+Witnessing the German pilot’s grizzly death confirmed his belief: that aeroplanes were ‘God given’ things.
+Their true purpose was to inspire mankind to greater endeavours.
+Not used as death-dealing machines.

-In the last years of his life Bill decided to pen his memoirs and described the writing process, 50 years after the actual event.
+In the last years of his life Bill decided to pen his memoirs.
+He described the writing process, 50 years after the actual event.

 Despite only having his logbook and old memories to draw on, he was